pseudomuto/housekeeper/docs/user-guide/migration-process.md

 ### Working with Existing Databases

-Extract schema from an existing ClickHouse instance:
+When starting with an existing ClickHouse database, Housekeeper provides a complete bootstrap workflow:

+#### Step 1: Extract Schema from Existing Database

 ```bash
 # Bootstrap project from existing database